 If you are able to find an area where the fish are confident feeding, then introduce a consistent, steady flow of bait into that area, you will be much more successful than just throwing bait into an area closest to the car park because you don’t feel like making the effort.

-Further to that, you will need to make sure you are introducing your bait on to a clear spot so that your bait isn’t being wasted by throwing into thick weed, for example.
+You will need to make sure you are introducing your bait to a clear spot so that your bait isn’t being wasted by throwing it into thick weed, for example.

 Locating An Area to Pre-bait on Larger Waters

 Just like when you are fishing large waters, finding an area to pre-bait takes patience and lots of watercraft skills.
 If you need to learn more about watercraft, I have an article here that goes into more detail.

 You need to pick your spot carefully or all of your effort will go to waste.

 Spend time watching the lake, look for showing fish, bubblers, and areas where the fish are basking in the sun.

 Equally, if the area is so overgrown that you can’t get your fishing net into the water to get the fish out, you may want to reconsider where you introduce the bait.

-You need to find a clear spot to put the bait, but failing this, you could also create a clear spot by raking the area clear of any debris.
+You need to find a clear spot to put the bait, but you could also create a clear spot by raking the area clear of any debris.
 Using a weed rake such as this one will help you create a suitable area to put your bait.

 Pre-Baiting on Smaller Lakes